Southampton-RSG/2021-11-1-socobio-crs/novice/python/09-numpy.md

 > *   Select individual values and subsections from data.
 > *   Perform operations on arrays of data.

+This lesson presents an end-to-end scientific Python example, from analysing data (using a library), to visualisation (using a library).

 We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyse the first dozen data sets of their daily inflammation.
 The data sets are stored in [comma-separated values](../../reference.html#comma-separated-values) (CSV) format: